SAP-archive/cloud-workflow-codejam/exercises/09/readme.md

 _Note: The "Show Log" and "Claim" buttons are not decision related, they are generic features available in all user tasks._

-Because this is only a half-baked user task, you won't be able to complete it here, you'll have to do it as an administrator, in the "Monitor Workflow - Workflow Instances" app.
+Because this is only a half-baked user task, you won't be able to complete it here, you'll have to terminate the instance as an administrator, in the "Monitor Workflow - Workflow Instances" app.

 :point_right: Switch to the "Monitor Workflow - Workflow Instances" app and find the instance of the "orderprocess" definition that relates to this user task.
 You should be able to find it quite easily, as it will still be in the status "Running":